 10 Tips for NEW Orchestra students:1.
 RENT!
 DO NOT PURCHASE!RENT an instrument from a reputable string shop!
 See the Files and Forms page for recommended rental shops.
 If you are interested in purchasing an instrument, contact your child's director or private instructor BEFORE you begin this process.
 NEVER purchase a stringed instrument online unless approved by your director/private instructor.
 Make sure you know what is included in the rental and if there is an incentive program with your rental.2.
 GET SIZED!Stringed instruments are unique in that they come in a variety of sizes to fit each student perfectly.
 Having an appropriately sized instrument is the most important aspect of a child's initial success.
 String teachers tend to have their own philosophy on instrument sizing so check with your director if you do not know what size instrument your child needs for class.3.
-ACCESSORIES!Every rental should come with some basic accessories including the instrument, bow and a case.
-You might need to purchase other accessories that are not included in the rental...
+ACCESSORIESEvery rental should come with some accessories including the instrument, bow and a case.
+Rental instruments are often insured, so some basic maintenance will be included if there are issues with any physical aspects of the instrument.
+Beyond the initial set up from the rental company, you will need to purchase a couple supplies that MAY not be included in your company's rental.

-- Cello/Bass: Rosin, Rock Stop, Cleaning Cloth, Tuner
+- Cello/Bass: Rosin, Rock Stop, or Cello belt

 Black 1" Binder